coreruleset/documentation/content/7-known-issues/_index.md

 ## libmodsecurity3

 [There is no support](https://github.com/owasp-modsecurity/ModSecurity/wiki/Reference-Manual-(v3.x)#secdisablebackendcompression) for the `SecDisableBackendCompression` directive at all.
-If Nginx is acting as a proxy and the backend supports any type of compression, then if the client sends an `Accept-Encoding: gzip,deflate,...` or `TE` header, the backend will return the response in a compressed format.
+If Nginx is acting as a proxy and the backend supports any type of compression, then if the client sends an `Accept-Encoding: gzip,deflate,...` or `TE` header, then the backend will return the response in a compressed format.
 Because of this, the engine cannot verify the response.
 As a workaround, you need to override the `Accept-Encoding` and `TE` headers in the proxy:

    ```
     server {